apache/beam/website/www/site/content/en/blog/go-sdk-release.md

 #### Fixed in 2.35.0
   * Non-Global Window Side Inputs don't match (correctness bug) [BEAM-11087](https://issues.apache.org/jira/browse/BEAM-11087)
-    * Until 2.35.0 it's not recommended to use SideInputs that are not using the Global Window.
+    * Until 2.35.0 it's not recommended to use Side Inputs that are not using the Global Window.
-  * Side Inputs using DoFns accumulate memory over bundles, causing OOMs [BEAM-13130](https://issues.apache.org/jira/browse/BEAM-13130)
+  * DoFns using Side Inputs accumulate memory over bundles, causing OOMs [BEAM-13130](https://issues.apache.org/jira/browse/BEAM-13130)

 ## Roadmap

 The [SDK roadmap](/roadmap/go-sdk/) has been updated.
-Ongoing focus is to bolster more streaming focused features, and improve existing connectors, and make connectors easier to implement.
+Ongoing focus is to bolster streaming focused features, improve existing connectors, and make connectors easier to implement.

 In the nearer term this comes in the form of improvements to Side Inputs, and providing wrappers and improving ease-of-use for Cross Language Transforms from Java.